aroizmand/aroizmand/README.md

 🌱 On the learning front, I'm diving deep into **Node.js** alongside **MongoDB**.
 Simultaneously, I'm scaling up my skills in **React Native**.

-📷 When I'm not coding or conceptualizing app features, you can find me with my camera in the wild.
+📷 When I'm not coding, you can find me with my camera in the wild.
 I'm an **wildlife photographer**.

 Check out my [portfolio](https://alexanderroizman.com)!